burton-barnes-cristina-lucin/zillow-clustering-project/README.md

 |cola| Whether or not a residence is in the city of LA|

 # Steps to Reproduce
-1) Clone this repo.
+1) Clone this repository
+2) Ensure an .env file is in the repo, with definitions of host, username, and password for the Codeup database
-2) Aquire the data from SQL
+2) Aquire the data from Codeup SQL database
-3) Put the data in  the file containing the cloned repo.
+3) Put the data in  the file containing the cloned repo
-4) Run notebook.
+4) Run notebook

 # Takeaways and Conclusions
-* Distribution is very minimal and is even across positive and negative log error
+* Feature engineering suburban vs. urban areas is likely to provide value to a model
-* Property is more likely to be over valued than under
+* Feature engineering neighborhoods within the three counties is likely to improve modeling
-* There is a relationship  between location and log error
-* Properties with a higher finished square feet are more likely to have log error *
+* Additional creation of clusters could provide more insight into log error

-# Recommendations
+# Next Steps
-*
-*
-*
+* Better data collection from real estate agents and brokers will help avoid missing values, which plague this dataset
+* Features that include amenities that are not part of a home, such as crime rate, distance from hospitals, and school districts are likely to add value to a model